Icemaker: Flake ice machine

 Flake ice is made of the mixture of brine and water (max 500 g salt per ton of water), in some cases can be directly made from brine water.
 Thickness between 1 and 15 mm, irregular shape with diameters from 12 to 45 mm.

-The evaporator of the flake ice machine is a vertically placed drum-shaped stainless steel container, equipped with a rotating blade that spins and scratches the ice off the inner wall of the drum.
+In a flake ice machine, the evaporator is a vertically placed drum-shaped stainless steel container, equipped with a rotating blade that spins and scratches the ice off the inner wall of the drum.
 When operating, the principal shaft and blade spin anti-clockwise pushed by the reducer.
 Water is sprayed down from the sprinkler; ice is formed from the water brine on the inner wall.
-The water tray at the bottom catches the cold water while deflecting Ice and re-circulates it back into the sump.
+The water tray at the bottom catches the cold water while deflecting ice and re-circulates it back into the sump.
 The sump will typically use a float valve to fill as needed during production.
 Flake machines have a tendency to form an ice ring inside the bottom of the drum.
 Electric heaters are in wells at the very bottom to prevent this accumulation of ice where the crusher does not reach.
 Some machines use scrapers to assist this.
 This system utilizes a low-temperature condensing unit; like all ice machines.
 Most manufactures also utilize an evaporator pressure regulating valve (EPRV).

 Applications

-Sea water flake ice machines can make ice directly from the seawater.
+Seawater flake ice machines can make ice directly from the seawater.
 This ice can be used in the fast cooling of fish and other sea products.
 The fishing industry is the largest user of flake ice machines.
 Flake ice can lower the temperature of cleaning water and sea products, therefore it resists the growth of bacteria and keeps the seafood fresh.
 Because of its large contact and less damage with refrigerated materials, it is also applied in vegetable, fruit, and meat storing and transporting.
 In baking, during the mixing of flour and milk, flake ice can be added to prevent the flour from self-raising.
 In most cases of biosynthesis and chemosynthesis, flake ice is used to control the reaction rate and maintain the liveness.
 Flake ice is sanitary, clean with a rapid temperature reduction effect.
 Flake ice is used as the direct source of water in the concrete cooling process, more than 80% in weight.
 Concrete will not crack if has been mixed and poured at a constant and low temperature.
 Flake ice is also used for artificial snow, so it is widely applied in ski resorts and entertainment parks.